 When creating a new subscription or a customer using the web interface, the list of custom fields will be displayed in the creation page.

-Once the data for the custom fields are captured and stored, they will appear on the customer details section within the subscription.
+Once the data for the custom fields are captured and stored, they appear on the Customer Details section.

-The custom fields created for your site will be available in the advanced filters section when you search or filter subscriptions.
+The custom fields created for your site will be available in the filter section when you search or filter customers/subscriptions.

 Custom fields will also be available as mail merge fields and can be used in your email notification templates.